kevlingo/roster-copilot/docs/Frontend-Architecture.md

 ## Introduction

-This document details the technical architecture specifically for the frontend of Roster Copilot.
-It complements the main Roster Copilot Architecture Document and the UI/UX Specification.
-This document details the frontend architecture and **builds upon the foundational decisions** (e.g., overall tech stack, CI/CD, primary testing tools) defined in the main Roster Copilot Architecture Document (`docs/architecture.md` or linked equivalent). **Frontend-specific elaborations or deviations from general patterns must be explicitly noted here.** The goal is to provide a clear blueprint for frontend development, ensuring consistency, maintainability, and alignment with the overall system design and user experience goals.
+This document details the technical architecture specifically for the frontend of Roster Copilot within the BMAD methodology framework.
+It complements the main Roster Copilot Architecture Document and the UI/UX Specification, providing comprehensive guidance for AI-driven frontend development.

+This document builds upon the foundational decisions (overall tech stack, CI/CD, primary testing tools) defined in the main Roster Copilot Architecture Document (`docs/Architecture.md`).
+Frontend-specific elaborations or deviations from general patterns are explicitly noted here.
+The goal is to provide a clear blueprint for frontend development, ensuring consistency, maintainability, and alignment with the overall system design and user experience goals.

+### Key Reference Documents

-  - **Link to Main Architecture Document (REQUIRED):** `docs/architecture.md`
+- **Main Architecture Document:** `docs/Architecture.md`
-  - **Link to UI/UX Specification (REQUIRED if exists):** `docs/front-end-spec.md`
+- **UI/UX Specification:** `docs/front-end-spec.md`
-  - **Link to Primary Design Files (Figma, Sketch, etc.) (REQUIRED if exists):** {From UI/UX Spec}
-  - **Link to Deployed Storybook / Component Showcase (if applicable):** {URL}
+- **Technical Preferences:** `bmad-agent/data/technical-preferences.md`
+- **Product Requirements Document:** `docs/Prd.md`

 ## Overall Frontend Philosophy & Patterns